¨Everything you own must be able to fit in one suitcase; then your mind might be free¨

 - If you acquire anything new, get rid of something.

 - Place your stuff into several small bags whenever possible, to better distribute the load.

-While I think that the advice always to pack as lightly as possible has value, I had learned over time that I need to consider how I will travel before I decided to pack light or heavy.
+While I think that the advice always to pack as lightly as possible has value, I have learned over time that I need to consider how I will travel before I decide to pack light or heavy.
 I think other Fifty-Plus Nomads need to consider that sometimes packing a bit on the heavy side may be worthwhile.

 The experts’ advice makes several assumptions that usually do not apply in my case.

 Most pack light advice assumes that most travelers: